ThomasHepworth/PersonalDevTools/blog/src/data/blog/books/dorian_gray.md

   </figcaption>
 </figure>

-Yes.
-Exactly.
+Yes, exactly.
 And the entire novel is about what happens when you feed one and starve the other, while keeping your face immaculate.

 Basil prays for Dorian, tries himself to beg for the return of his soul, and Dorian kills him.
 This is the point at which Dorian stops being merely corrupted and becomes actively destructive.
 He has slain the one person who loved him with any sincerity and saw the innocence buried deep within him.